najchris11/Checklist/README.md

 # Checklist
-Trying to use Eclipse to make a checklist.
+Trying to use Eclipse and Git to make a visual checklist.
+So far.
+The skeleton of the list is complete.